 A lot has happened in the last few years in the technology space.
-Applications are evolving into living systems integrated with data and infrastructure, with ecosystems moving beyond the boundaries of the enterprise.
+Applications are evolving into a Technology Transformation effort integrated with data and infrastructure, with ecosystems moving beyond the boundaries of the enterprise.
 Initial cloud environments are unable to keep up with the increasing workloads and functionalities.
 Enterprises are now exploring multi-cloud operating environments for running their systems efficiently and reaching out to a wider customer base.
 Multi-cloud operating environments offer enterprises a freedom to choose a cloud platform as per their workloads or end-user preferences, while maintaining resilience across platforms.
 In a recent Gartner survey of public cloud users, 81 percent of respondents said they are working with two or more providers.i

 Cloud interoperability refers to the ability of the systems to work efficiently and collaborate effectively across different cloud platforms.
 It is emerging as an essential element in enterprise cloud strategy as companies seek to mitigate vendor lock-ins, ensure business continuity and navigate through fluctuating workloads.
 At its core, interoperability requires shared processes, APIs, containers and data models across the multi-cloud environment to enable communication between application components.
 It also requires dynamic discovery of application components, along with real time data synchronization.
 These requirements centered around data and application component synchronization across different cloud platforms make interoperability a challenging proposition!

 <<< Start >>>

 #Cloud interoperability requires shared processes, APIs, containers and data models across the multi-cloud environment to enable communication between application components. @AccentureCloud